top of page

 2007 · Queens, NY

-Nicki Minaj is Queens-raised rapper who rose through mixtapes before signing with Young Money.
+Nicki Minaj is a Queens-raised rapper who rose through mixtapes before signing with Young Money.
 Her debut album, Pink Friday, was released in 2010 and later reached No. 1 on the Billboard 200; in 2023, Pink Friday 2 made her the first female rapper with three No. 1 albums on that chart.

 images (86).jpg